microsoft/azure_arc/docs/azure_jumpstart_arcbox/workbook/flavors/ITPro/_index.md

    ![Update Linux Updates](./update_linux.png)

   * _Top Linux VMs with Updates_ - Shows the top Linux machines with updates available and the number of updates per machine.
+Please note there are no updates available for the Azure Arc-enabled servers in Arcbox for IT Pros in this instance.

    ![ Update Linux Top](./uptade_linux_top.png)